prismyland/prismy/docs/prismy.prismyx.md

 ## Remarks

-For most cases use .
-Use this function if you require more than 12 selectors or need to write a custom prismy function.
+For most cases use `prismy` Use this function if you require more than 12 selectors or need to write a custom prismy function.